reviewing invoice management

 • Invoice trackers don’t need to be complex to be effective.
 All you need is the pertinent information for each invoice and a way to mark them as paid, unpaid, or partially paid.

 • Businesses that pay invoices across multiple locations often need strong invoice tracking to avoid potential duplicates or missed payments.
-This requires a central place for locations to report invoices generated individually.
+This requires a central place for reporting invoices generated individually.

-• Invoice tracking is important for early-stage companies where cash liquidity may work on a tighter margin, but even mature organizations benefit from a strong invoice management practice.
+• Invoice tracking is important for early-stage companies where cash liquidity may work on a tighter margin, but even mature organizations benefit from a strong invoice management practice as a way to track costs and reduce errors, duplications, and fees.

 What are the benefits of an invoice tracker?